Novactive/NovaeZSiteAccessFactoryBundle/documentation/USAGE.md

    - Select a **type** and a **theme**, those 2 will be joined with `_` to define the `design`
    - Example: `event` `dark` will setup the design `event_dark` for this Site Access.
 - **languages**: you can setup the prioritize list of languages
+- **modele**: select content type for home page.
+   - Empty Content Type (allows you to put your own HTML in field **Content HTML**)
+   - Content Type classic with ability to contriube content fromthe BO

 > The list of Design must be available.